 Code of Conduct and Academic Integrity Code

-Georgia Highlands College has developed a code of conduct to guide students and student organizations in participating in the academic community.
-This Student Code of Conduct and Academic Integrity Code outlines the behaviors and actions that are prohibited and outlines the procedures for adjudicating them.
-The director of student life shall serve as the chief judicial officer of the institution, and he/she may be assisted by student life coordinators or other institutional employees where designated in the coordination and application of the judicial policies and procedures.
+Georgia Highlands College has developed a Code of Conduct and Academic Integrity Code to guide students and student organizations in participating in the academic community, which outlines the behaviors and actions that are prohibited and outlines the procedures for adjudicating them.
+The Code of Conduct officer and Academic Integrity officer shall serve as the chief judicial officers of the institution, and he/she may be assisted by other institutional employees where designated in the coordination and application of the judicial policies and procedures.

 Georgia Highlands College seeks to promote and ensure academic integrity on its campuses.
 Adherence to the principles of academic integrity insures students are provided opportunities that foster their academic growth.
 Students are expected to complete all work without cheating, lying, plagiarizing, stealing, receiving or giving unauthorized assistance.
-Students with questions about any of these policies or definitions should seek clarification from an instructor, student life coordinator, director of student life, campus or academic dean, or the vice presidents for academic or student affairs.
+Students with questions about any of these policies or definitions should seek clarification from an instructor, Code of Conduct officer, Academic Integrity officer, campus or academic dean, or the Provost.
 Members of the college community are expected to be familiar with the Academic Integrity Code and to cooperate upon enforcement.
 Faculty will take all appropriate steps to inform students of academic integrity principles, including all permissible as well as prohibited acts.

 The Academic Integrity Code applies to all academic work, including, but not limited to, exams, tests, quizzes, papers, reports, presentations, lab work, artwork, experiments or any other effort that would be used in assessing the student’s grade.
 Work may be in written, oral, digital or electronic form.